-Canon 6D Mark II versus Canon 70D
+Canon 6D Mark II vs 70D

-The Canon EOS 6D Mark II and the Canon EOS 70D are two enthusiast cameras that were officially introduced, respectively, in June 2017 and July 2013.
+The Canon EOS 6D Mark II and the Canon EOS 70D are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and July 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D Mark II) and an APS-C (70D) sensor.
-The 6D Mark II has a resolution of 26 megapixel, whereas the 70D provides 20 MP.
+The 6D Mark II has a resolution of 26 megapixels, whereas the 70D provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably smaller (10 percent) than the Canon 6D Mark II.
 Moreover, the 70D is slightly lighter (1 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 6D Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (70D).
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 6D Mark II gets 1200 shots out of its LP-E6N battery, while the 70D can take 920 images on a single charge of its LP-E6 power pack.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.